 Unfortunately, performance dropped considerably when we tried juicing kale in the Big Mouth.
 It has a less than average yield, but there was only a minuscule amount of foam produced.
 This juicer also struggled with spinach, again having a lower than average yield, but this time producing about an inch of foam.

 For our final metric, we judged the difficulty in cleaning each juicer.
 We looked at each component that had to be cleaned, noting any difficulties we found in cleaning them, as well as whether or not they are dishwasher-safe and if there is a cleaning brush included.
 The Big Mouth finished with a solid score in this metric, worth the final 15% of the total score, earning a 6 out of 10.
-The chart below shows how this stacked up against the rest of the appliances in the group.

 The Hamilton Beach does include a cleaning brush, but we didn't find it to be terribly durable, as it was already starting to lose bristles by the conclusion of our tests.
 However, the components are safe to clean in the dishwasher and none had any areas that are a huge pain to wash by hand.